Jagannath Shah Deo: Reign

-Personal life
+Descendants

 King Jagannath Shah Deo had no sons.
 Lal Upendra Nath Shah Deo, the eldest son of Srinath Shah Deo, the brother of Jagannath Shah Deo, was looking after the affairs of Nagvanshi and expected to succeed him and tried to stop granting of villages to Brahmins and other needy people.
 In disgust, Jagannath Shah Deo left for Palkot in 1865.
 Then he returned to Nagfeni, then to Bharno, where he constructed a fort.
 Two sons were born from his two wives.
 The older boy was Pratap Udai Nath Shah Deo, whose mother was queen Luchun Kunwar.
 He could not succeed in appointing his son as the next king as he died on 9 July 1869.
 Then there was litigation by Lal Upendra Nath Shah Deo for the rightful owner of the throne.
 He claimed that Pratap Udai Nath Shah Deo was the adopted son of queen Luchun Kunwar.
 The judge, Colonel E.A.
 Rowlate, decided the case in favour of Lal Upendra Nath Shah Deo.
 The court of wards representing minors, Udai Pratap Nath Shah Deo, appealed to the privy council in London which decided the case in favour of minors.
 The Pratap Udai Nath Shah Deo was declared the king of Chotanagpur.
 The queen Luchun Kunwar shifted to Ratu and a palace was created in 1975.
+The Nagvanshi Gond lineage is traditionally associated with the ancient Nagvanshi Kshatriya dynasty of Chotanagpur, whose legendary founder is regarded as Phani Mukut Rai.
+Historical references and inscriptions such as those found at the Bhoramdeo Temple and Mandwa Mahal of the Kawardha princely state refer to genealogical traditions connected with the Nagvanshi rulers.

+According to local genealogical traditions preserved in temple manuscripts (pothi-patri) maintained by priest Ramakant Pandey at Maa Mundeshwari Temple in Kaimur, the lineage is connected with the family of Jagannath Shah Deo (1822–1869) of the Nagvanshi dynasty of Chotanagpur.
+Jagroop Shah Deo, also remembered locally as Jagroop Gond, is described in these traditions as the stepbrother of Jagannath Shah Deo.
+He was born at Palkot in present-day Jharkhand around 1827 A.D.

+Family traditions state that Jagroop Shah Deo was appointed as the head of a clan and was later sent to the Kaimur range region of present-day Bihar, where he settled and established his lineage.
+In local traditions he became widely known as Jagroop Gond.
+His life is remembered to have spanned approximately between 1827 and 1870 A.D.

+Genealogical traditions further record that Jagroop Shah Deo had four sons: Sagar Gond, Bindeshwari Gond, Naresh Gond and Shivgulam Gond.
+From this lineage, Shivgulam Gond had a son named Radheshyam Gond, who later had a son named Sadanand Gond.
+Sadanand Gond had two sons, Sachin Singh and Saurav Singh Naagvanshi, representing the present generation of the Nagvanshi Gond lineage in the Kaimur region of Bihar.